Sorted-Filtered/Student-Depression/README.md

 [Google Slides Presentation](https://docs.google.com/presentation/d/1EdIuKcOOn9DrwLD_oTe0_vwz1WLMgdN1JRT_LCTdI54/edit?usp=sharing)

 ## Project Description
+The aim of this project is to predict depression among college students in India.
+To do this, our random forest model will look at a variety of factors including demographics, academic indicators, lifestyle, the academic degree pursued, and family history.
+The dataset comes from an anonymous survey given to college students in India.
 This project provides a website that predicts depression in students based on certain student parameters.
 Users can choose from dropdowns on the website and press a button to receive a prediction of depression status from a trained random forest model with a 85% accuracy.
 Googles slides presentation as well as Tableau visualizations available above.

 ## Execution
 Before running the jupyter notebook file and app, ensure you have the following installed: